How to Back Up and Restore Kubernetes Clusters

 Policies screen

-As you can see, a summary of the backup policy is displayed, along with various actions on the right side.
+You can see a summary of the backup process and various actions on the right side.

-There’s no better way to test a policy than to run it; do so by pressing the run once icon.
+There's no better way to test a policy than to run it by pressing the run once icon.
 Confirm that you want to run the backup, then go to the dashboard to see the progress of the backup:

 Backup in progress